When the personality you show the world doesn’t match your true self, it can sap the energy you would otherwise need to deal...

 An accomplished author, Liz has written 25 case studies on leadership or family business topics, six of which have won top awards (from European Case Clearing House and European Foundation for Management Development).
 She has co-authored or authored dozens of articles, working papers and book chapters.
-Her articles have been published in top academic journals (Organizational Dynamics, International Journal of Human Resource Management; Entrepreneurship Theory & Practice; and International Coaching Psychology Review).
+Her articles have been published in top academic journals (Organisational Dynamics, International Journal of Human Resource Management; Entrepreneurship Theory & Practice; and International Coaching Psychology Review).
 She has co-authored or co-edited six books: the most recent are Tricky Coaching (2011); The Coaching Kaleidoscope (2010); Coach and Couch (2008); and Family Business on the Couch (2007).
 She is currently working on her latest book: Writing your executive MA thesis: A quick start guide.

 Read case studies by Elizabeth here.